 About My Work

-What draws me to an artwork is the fine balance between seen and unseen, expressed and not, wherein the artist raises questions for me to answer.
-And those answers change over time.
+What draws me to an artwork I want to live with is the fine balance between seen and unseen, expressed and not, wherein questions are raised by the artist for me to answer.
+And the answers change over time.

 As a figurative painter I tell stories, and the juxtaposition of one or more figures in unexpected settings adds surprise, mystery and sometimes humor to the story.
 I’ve worked in various media and styles over the years, from expressionism to abstract and back again.
 Sometimes I start with a blank canvas, other times I turn an old painting upside down and begin a new work, deciding to keep some of the underpainting in a new context.

 A Seismic Change

 I grew up on the San Francisco Peninsula, graduated from Stanford and raised my family in Menlo Park where I practiced Interior Design for 25 years before I began painting in 2008 with a studio in Redwood City.
 Deep roots.

 Even before the 2020 pandemic I’d had a long break in my work, spending two months in Verona, immersed in Italian.
 I returned to the U.S. only weeks before COVID erupted and brought life as we knew it to a halt.
 Many artists’ creative juices, including mine, ran dry.